-What are the Most Common Business Tax Return Errors?
+What Are the Most Common Business Tax Return Errors?

 Sole proprietor and single-member LLC returns on Schedule C are due on the same day as the personal tax return due date, April 15.
 Partnership and multiple-member LLC tax returns are due on March 15.
 Corporate tax returns are due the 15th day of the fourth month after the end of the corporation's fiscal year.

 7 Key Business Tax Return Errors

-- A misspelled name.
-Make sure the name(s) on your tax return are the same as on your social security card or taxpayer ID number.
+- A misspelled name: Make sure the name on your tax return is the same as on your social security card or taxpayer ID number.

 - Incorrect filing status (filing head of household instead of filing single is a common error).

-- Computation errors in figuring the taxable income, withholding, and estimated tax payments, and common credits and deductions.
+- Computation errors in figuring the taxable income, withholding, estimated tax payments, and common credits and deductions.

-- Illegible or missing name or address
+- Illegible or missing name or address.

-- Checking more than one filing status or checking no filing status
+- Checking more than one filing status or checking no filing status.

-- Failing to figure the tax correctly, from the tax tables
+- Failing to figure the tax correctly from the tax tables.

-- Failing to send the return to the correct IRS location
+- Failing to send the return to the correct IRS location.

-- Forgetting to put a postage stamp on the envelope
+- Forgetting to put a postage stamp on the envelope.

 The IRS has a complete list of tax return errors and how to avoid them in Tax Topic 303, available online.